chicecream/mini-world/README.md

 - hash variable %xx

-    This can be used only in a
+    This can be used only in an anonymous list, not hash.

+    To capture all the r